tzsombi01/tzsombi01/README.md

 **`Aspiring Pragmatic Programmer` :computer:**

 I'm Zsombor Töreky, a hungarian Computer Science Student.

-I'm mostly focusing on becoming a backend developer.
+I'm mostly focusing on becoming a backend / fullstack developer.

+I've recently completed an internship, which was focusing on Java (Spring), with tools such as Docker, PostgreSQL, GitLab and Jira.
+I've built 3 projects, the final one will be used to handle the challenges among team members accross the company (100+ people).

 I've worked on various projects, including python automization tasks, backend focused application using java spring and even worked with AR (Hololens 1, Unity), creating a CT viewing application, planning to be tested and used in medicine.

 I fluently write and speak in english (C1 language certificate) and I have a passive German knowledge (B2 language certificate).
 New challenges are always welcome :grin: